-RENTAL RATES We have a flat rate for the day.
-With your reservation, you can arrive anytime and paddle as long as you like.
-No need to stress about being on time!
+RENTAL RATES Make a reservation with your start time and paddle as long as you like.
 Rates include all necessary equipment and safety orientation.
-No experience needed for SIT-ON-TOP Kayaks Sit-on-top DOUBLE KAYAKS - $35 PER PERSON/day Sit on-top SINGLE KAYAKS -$45 PER PERSON/day SINGLE STANDUP PADDLEBOARDS -$45 PER PERSON/day ________________________________________________________________ Previous experience required and be 13+ years for SIT-INSIDE kayaks. (reserve a sit-on-top and request to switch when you arrive) Sit-inside DOUBLE KAYAKS - $40 PER PERSON/day SIT-inside SINGLE KAYAKS - $50 PER PERSON/day ________________________________________________________________ GENERAL INFO: * Everyone must be a good swimmer * Children 5 - 12 yrs must be in a double kayak with an adult. * Maximum weight is 250 lbs per person. * We recommend paddling in the morning to avoid possible afternoon winds.
+No experience needed for SIT-ON-TOP Kayaks Sit-on-top DOUBLE KAYAKS - $35 PER PERSON Sit on-top SINGLE KAYAKS -$45 PER PERSON SINGLE STANDUP PADDLEBOARDS -$45 PER PERSON ________________________________________________________________ Previous experience required and be 13+ years for SIT-INSIDE kayaks. (reserve a sit-on-top and request to switch when you arrive) Sit-inside DOUBLE KAYAKS - $40 PER PERSON SIT-inside SINGLE KAYAKS - $50 PER PERSON ________________________________________________________________ GENERAL INFO: * Everyone must be a good swimmer * Children 5 - 12 yrs must be in a double kayak with an adult. * Maximum weight is 250 lbs per person. * We recommend paddling in the morning to avoid possible afternoon winds.
 Rates include kayaks with backrest, paddles w/ leashes. and life vest Optional splash jackets and pants Rental orientation includes info on kayak safety, paddling areas, weather update, the marine sanctuary and wildlife.
 Your reservation email will have details on what to bring, our location map and a link to sign waivers online See FAQ's below

 FITNESS PADDLING PASS